Position Title: Executive Director, The Arc of Philadelphia

 - Champion training opportunities for The Arc staff, parents, caregivers.
 Ensure the appropriate staff development programs are implemented throughout the organization including educating staff on the needs of people with disabilities.

 - Provide representation at IEP meetings including preparing caregivers to participate.

 Partnerships and Collaborative Relationships

-- Develop and maintain advocacy relationships at the state and local level to ensure legislative and regulatory attention to the needs of people with disabilities based on best practice standards.
-Serves on, participates in, and attends various committee meetings.
-Advocates for reform as appropriate.
+- Develop and maintain advocacy relationships at the state and local legislative level to ensure legislative and regulatory attention to the needs of people with disabilities based on best practice standards.
+Serve on, participate in, and attend various committee meetings.
+Advocate for reform as appropriate.

 - Leverage local and statewide opportunities to participate in events at select, diverse venues.

 - Provide oversight of agency contracts and grants with funders.

 - Host and participate in informational and support activities for caregivers and other providers to develop community awareness; i.e. the Parent/Caregiver meetings.

 - Seek and respond timely, compassionately, and expertly to the concerns and interests of individuals served, their caregivers, and other stakeholders.